George Berkeley famously asked the philosophical question, “If a tree falls in a forest and no one is around to hear it, does it make a sound?”

 Jeeng’s personalized emails are even helping publishers see impressive open rates of up to 40% and click-through rates (CTRs) of up to 20%.

-Audience profiles aren’t just useful for attracting target markets of new and potential customers.
+Target audience profiles aren’t just useful for attracting target markets of new and potential customers.
 They’re also important tools for retaining and driving loyalty across your existing customer base.
-Especially if you can gather real-time data about customers’ evolving needs and interests, you can create marketing campaigns that keep those buyers intrigued and satisfied with your brand.
+Especially if you can gather real-time demographic data about target customers’ evolving needs and interests, you can create advertising campaigns that keep those buyers intrigued and satisfied with your brand.

 According to McKinsey & Company, personalization at scale can drive loyalty among retail customers and even reduce marketing and sales costs by 10-20%.
 Cultivating these relationships and delivering ongoing value is also particularly important now since brand loyalty has declined during the pandemic.